nfsouzaj/apko-playground/README.md

 - Combinatation of apko and melange
 - Turn the code into apk package
 - Turn the apk package into container image
-- Making sure that the final stage of your image composition is 100% visible to scan tools
+- Making sure that the final stage of your image composition is 100% visible to scan tools as scanners can only see what is installed via package manager
-- Having all of that upfront you can build an sbom, being confident that the results of your scan will be 10% accurate
+- Having all of that upfront you can build an sbom, being confident that the results of your scan will be 100% accurate
 - it also builds much smaller images

 # Why not distroless